My Go-To All-Purpose Almond Spread For Desserts!

 Frangipane is a creamy almond filling or base layer used in baking.
 It’s made from butter, sugar, eggs, and some type of ground almonds.
-We use almond flour (though almond meal works great too!), but some recipes call for almond paste instead.
+I use almond flour (though almond meal works great too!), but some recipes call for almond paste instead.

 Just as there are endless recipes for pie and tarts and pastries, so too are there a number of different ways to make homemade frangipane.
-Trust us when we say that all almond lovers will adore its robust, yet delicate almond flavor.
+Trust me when we say that all almond lovers will adore its robust, yet delicate almond flavor.

 Ingredient Notes

 Frangipane is made simply by creaming together unsalted butter, eggs, almond flour, sugar, and almond extract (some recipes also call for vanilla extract).
-We like to add a pinch of Kosher salt to season everything.
+I like to add a pinch of Kosher salt to season everything.

 Make sure all the ingredients are room temperature — this will ensure the texture of the almond cream is smooth, and completely luscious.